 On the following suspect battery (image from a screen capture), the E is in that position, and the W is lined up with the centre of the notch.

 (Incidentally, this notch has round corners, instead of the proper “square” corners, as in the image of the genuine battery).

 [ 7 ] BATTERY WEIGHT

-Weights of non-genuine batteries might range between about 42 and 50 grams.
+Weights of non-genuine batteries might range between about 39 and 50 grams (about 1.38 and 1.75 ounces).
 The weight difference in non-genuine batteries, is due to different construction and chemical formula, and in the case of lighter batteries, may also be due to the use of smaller internal cells (with packing used, to fill up the empty space).

 [ 8 ] MATERIALS

 In the above photograph, the upper and lower batteries of the stack were genuine Fujifilm batteries, while the middle battery was non-genuine.
-Under IR light, its different type of plastic appeared much lighter.
+Under IR light, the non-genuine battery’s different type of plastic appeared much lighter.
 The IR photograph (converted to monochrome) was taken using an un-modified X-T3 camera, with Infra-Red only illumination (no visible light), but no special lens filter.

 [ 9 ] THERMISTOR

 The thermistor allows the battery’s charging and discharging temperatures to be monitored.
 In general, only the genuine OEM batteries have a functioning thermistor.
 If you have a digital multi-meter (DMM), you can easily check if the battery has a functioning thermistor.
 Measure the resistance between the [T] contact and the negative contact of the battery.